 If you notice blood on your bird or in his cage, the first thing to do is determine if it is indeed the result of a broken blood feather.
 Most broken blood feathers are fairly easy to identify, as you will be able to see the blood coming directly out of the feather shaft.
 If you are unable to determine whether or not a broken blood feather is the source of your bird's bleeding, take your bird to an avian vet as quickly as possible for an examination and treatment.

 Treating Your Bird's Broken Blood Feather

 If you are able to identify a broken blood feather, the feather shaft must be removed from the bird's skin to stop the bleeding.
 To remove the broken blood feather, the first thing to do is to wrap the bird in a towel.
-This will not only allow you to restrain your pet safely as you work to remove the feather, it will reduce the amount of stress to your bird as a result of the procedure.
+This will not only allow you to restrain your pet safely as you work to remove the feather, but it will also reduce the amount of stress to your bird as a result of the procedure.

 The supplies you will need are a plucking instrument (strong tweezers, hemostat, or needlenose pliers), cornstarch, and sterile gauze.

 Once your bird is restrained, locate the broken blood feather.
 Using the tweezers, grasp the blood feather firmly at the base of the shaft, close to the bird's skin.
 Working as quickly as possible, pull on the base of the feather until the shaft is freed from the feather follicle.

 After you have plucked the blood feather, place a pinch of cornstarch on the affected area to help aid clotting, and use a piece of sterile gauze to apply pressure to the feather follicle until the bleeding has stopped.

 A new blood feather should start to grow to replace the one that had to be pulled.